bluvibytes/zone-of-distrust/docs/threat-model.md

 - OWASP ASI02: Tool Misuse and Exploitation
 - Cisco: Skill Scanner analysis

 **ZoD defense:** Layer 4 (CA) validates actions against semantic intent policy regardless of tool origin.
 Semantic policy defines negative constraints (what the tool *cannot* be used for) rather than relying on intent inference.
 Layer 6 (Monitoring) detects behavioral anomalies from tool interactions.
+High-risk tool outputs may require corroboration from independent sources before the agent can act on them.

 ---